Wednesday, June 24, 2026

 All those who appear as supremely awakened teachers the three periods of time -- past, present, and future -- fully awake to this utmost realization, right and perfect awakening because they have perfected the wisdom that has gone beyond.

 So, Sali, everyone should know this perfection of wisdom as a kind of mantra, the mantra of great knowing, the utmost mantra, the unequalled mantra, the allayer of all disappointment and ill.
-It's true; I mean, what could really go wrong except as an illusion?
+It's true; I mean, what could really go wrong except that it be an illusion?

 No comments: